agiachris/scod-regression/README.md

 ## Overview
 Notable modifications to the [original repository](https://github.com/StanfordASL/SCOD) are made to support batched pre-processing and inference mechanics leveraging [functorch](https://pytorch.org/functorch/stable/).
-This results in processing speeds upwards of 10x, extending SCOD's use from a test-time OoD detection system to an effective train-time module.
+This results in **processing speeds upwards of 10x**, extending SCOD's use from a test-time OoD detection system to an effective train-time module.

 ## Setup